Occoquan in Prince William County, Virginia — The American South (Mid-Atlantic)

 Erected by Town of Occoquan.

 Location.
 38° 40.971′ N, 77° 15.608′ W. Marker is in Occoquan, Virginia, in Prince William County.
-Marker is at the intersection of Commerce Street and Washington Street (County Route 253), on the right when traveling west on Commerce Street.
+It is at the intersection of Commerce Street and Washington Street (County Route 253), on the right when traveling west on Commerce Street.
 Touch for map.
 Marker is at or near this postal address: 209 Washington Street, Occoquan VA 22125, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Ogle Harris’ Store (within shouting distance of this marker); Town of Occoquan (within shouting distance of this marker); 1804 Occoquan Town Plat (within shouting distance of this marker); Lest We Forget (about 300 feet away, measured in a direct line); Occoquan Wharves (about 300 feet away); 205 Union Street (about 300 feet away); 201 Union Street (about 400 feet away); 206 Union Street (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: Ogle Harris Store (within shouting distance of this marker); Town of Occoquan (within shouting distance of this marker); 1804 Occoquan Town Plat (within shouting distance of this marker); Lest We Forget (about 300 feet away, measured in a direct line); Occoquan Wharves (about 300 feet away); 205 Union Street (about 300 feet away); 201 Union Street (about 400 feet away); 206 Union Street (about 400 feet away).
 Touch for a list and map of all markers in Occoquan.

 Credits.
 This page was last revised on January 25, 2020.
 It was originally submitted on September 11, 2007, by Kevin W. of Stafford, Virginia.
-This page has been viewed 2,108 times since then and 39 times this year.
+This page has been viewed 2,764 times since then and 21 times this year.
 Photos: 1, 2. submitted on September 11, 2007, by Kevin W. of Stafford, Virginia. • J. J. Prats was the editor who published this page.